learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

       at processImmediate (internal/timers.js:456:21)
 ```

-This test is telling us that `whisper(string)` received one argument and returns
+This test is telling us that `whisper(string)` receives one argument and returns
 it in all lowercase.
 At the moment, the test is failing becasue whisper is not
 defined.